briochemc/texmf/README.md

 ### Backward search

 In skim, press `CMD-SHIFT-click` and gvim should point to the corresponding point in the **.tex**.
+(You need to set up the "sync" settings in Skim properly for that — Instructions for the setting are in the vimtex help, accessible from vim via `:h vimtex`)

 ### Forward search